Dragonrun1/file_path_normalizer/README.md

 print shell_exec($path);
 ```

-That could end up deleting all the files in the current directory on Windows
+This code could end up deleting all the files in the current directory on Windows
-systems depending on the user its ran as.
+systems depending on the privileges of the user running the code.

 Here's an Unix version of the same thing.